SriSaiPriyaSenthilvel/TSA_EXP6/README.md

 ### AIM:
-To apply the Holt-Winters Method for time series forecasting on sales data, decompose the series, fit the model, and make future predictions while evaluating model accuracy.
+To apply the Holt-Winters Method for time series forecasting on power consumption dataset, decompose the series, fit the model, and make future predictions while evaluating model accuracy.

 ### ALGORITHM:
 1. You import the necessary libraries